waichoonpopular/testgit/readme.txt

-this is first line first commit
+tis is first line first commit

 line 2 from main

+liine 3 from main

-line 3 from main
+line 4 from main